Pearlridge Center: Stand-alone stores

+Originally, Pearlridge Awa Makai was anchored by a Star Markets supermarket, but was closed in 1994 to become a Circuit City.
+Circuit City operated in Pearlridge Awa Makai until it closed in 2009 due to bankruptcy.
+It was replaced by Bed Bath & Beyond in fall 2010.
+In 2023, the Bed Bath & Beyond closed following its bankruptcy.
+As of 2024, the former Bed Bath & Beyond remains vacant.

 Stand-alone restaurants

-Pearlridge also hosts several stand-alone restaurants in the mall property.
+Pearlridge hosts several stand-alone restaurants in the mall property.
 Pearlridge West hosts Anna Miller's and Bravo Restaurant.
-Near Uptown is Monterey Bay Canners, while Downtown hosts Chili's, California Pizza Kitchen, and Big City Diner.
-The space once occupied by Sizzler is currently unoccupied.
+Near Uptown is Fuji Sushi and Teppanyaki, while Downtown hosts Chili's, California Pizza Kitchen, Pieology, Five Guys, and Big City Diner.
+The space once occupied by Sizzler was demolished to become a Bank of Hawaii location.

 Pearlridge Office Center

 The Pearlridge Office Center is an eight-story office complex mainly housing financial and professional suites located towards Pearlridge East.

 Sumida Farm

 A unique landmark of Pearlridge is Sumida Farm, Hawaiʻi's largest watercress farm, leased on land owned by Kamehameha Schools.

 Transportation

 Skycab

 One of Pearlridge's most distinctive landmarks is the Skycab, Hawaiʻi's only monorail system.
 Connecting both Uptown and Downtown, it provides a unique transport and a notable focal point of the center.
 Rides cost $1.00 one way.
 The monorail first ran on November 7, 1977, and was built by Rohr Industries.